 Jessie – Just like Jenny predates Jennifer, Jessie was in use well before Jessica.
 In this case, Jessie was a Scottish nickname for Jean.
 How, exactly?
 I’m guessing it was a whispered-down-the-alley.
 Other Scottish feminine forms of John include Teasag and Teasaidh.
 Sìne appears as a form of Jane, so the ‘s’ sound was there.

 Nina – If Hanna comes from Johanna, then no surprise that Nina comes from Giannina or Janina or any of the -nina/-nine ending names.

 Seonag – Back to Scotland for this feminine form of John, pronounced Shona.

 Sheena – As in Easton.
 As in The Ramones single.
 As in the Irish equivalent of Jeanne.

 Sinead, Siobhan – Can Sinead and Siobhan both be Irish feminine forms of John?
 Probably.
-They’re both considered traditional Irish names for girls.
+Both count as traditional Irish names for girls.

 Zhanna – This could be my very favorite name on the entire list!
 It’s Russian.
-Take Jeanne, import her into the Russian language and cyrillic alphabet, then export her again, and viola!
+Take Jeanne, import it into the Russian language and Cyrillic alphabet, then export her again, and viola!
 Zhanna.

 What’s your favorite feminine form of John?
 Are there any others that should be on this list?